tartavull/context/docs/getting-started.md

 # Getting Started with Context

-This guide will walk you through setting up and running the Context application, a recursive task decomposition system for optimal LLM performance.
+This guide will walk you through setting up and running the Context application, a native macOS app for recursive task decomposition and optimal LLM performance.

 ## Table of Contents